apple/swift-log/proposals/xxxx-metadata-providers.md

 ### Using Baggage in callback APIs

-Many libraries which provide a `async` APIs, are implemented on top of Swift NIO, or other callback-heavy libraries (e.g. when wrapping existing non-async database libraries or similar).
+Many libraries which provide `async` APIs, are implemented on top of Swift NIO, or other callback-heavy libraries (e.g. when wrapping existing non-async database libraries or similar).

 The proposed API must work well with such libraries, in the sense that a metadata provider configured by an end-user, should still be useful in such libraries where setting a Task-local baggage is either impossible, or very weird (continiously wrapping every call into "restoring" the current baggage upon every re-entry from a callback).